javitausia/geocean-nz-ss/README.md

 This image with more results can be seen [here](/notebooks/models_results.ipynb).

-Finally, time series and scatter plots can be seen in different locations:
+Finally, time series and scatter plots can be seen in different locations, for the best predictions found:

 ![time-series](/media/images/time-series-plot.png)